energy-coresky/upload/README.md

 # Upload

-Это production ware. Если в SKY-приложении нужна загрузка файлов - подключите этот продукт и продолжите программирование.
-Ware включает 1 таблицу в БД, 1 контроллер, класс Upload, 1 модель для работы с таблицей, 1 js-файл и 1 шаблон Jet для визуализации страницы для обрезания (crop) картинок до нужных размеров.
+Production ware.
+Use this product if your app need file uploads.

-Загрузка файлов происходит с помощью AJAX и Drug-n-drop. Также имеется возможность наблюдать прогресс загрузки больших файлов.
+Ware contain 1 table in the database, 1 controller, class Upload, 1 model to work with table, 1 js-file & 1 Jet template for visualization crop images page.

 Status: _initial version_